VisualFP/docs/SA/design_concept/content/design/functional_requirements.typ

     terms.item(
         "Expert User",
         [
-            The expert user is an experienced professional that wants to use VisualFP to help them to better understand their code.
+            The expert user is an experienced professional that wants to use VisualFP to help them to understand their code better.
-            For that, they want to be able to import their existing Haskell project into VisualFP.
+            For that, they want to import their existing Haskell project into VisualFP.
         ]
     )
 )